Kalu Pande

-Vamshidhar Pande (वंशीधर पाँडे) known by Alias Kalu Pande (कालु पाँडे) was a Nepalese politician and general who was appointed as Kaji of The Gorkha Kingdom.
+Vamshidhar Pande (वंशीधर पाँडे) known by Alias Kalu Pande (कालु पाँडे) was a Nepalese politician and general who was appointed as Kaji of the Gorkha Kingdom.
 He was born in 1713 A.D. in a Gorkha family.
 He was the commander of the Gorkhali forces during the Unification Campaign of Nepal who died in the first Battle of Kirtipur in 1757 A.D.
 Pande's real name was Banshidhar Pande.
 He was a son of Kaji Bhimraj Pande who was minister during reign of King Prithivipati Shah of Gorkha.
 He was descendant of Minister of Gorkha and Dravya Shah's accomplice Ganesh Pande.
 He had three sons: Dewan Kajisaheb Vamsharaj Pande, Sardar Ranasur Pande and Mulkaji Sahib Damodar Pande (1st PM of Nepal).

 Family

 Pande was born in 1713 A.D to Kaji Bhimraj Pande.
 He was a descendant of Ganesh Pande, who was the first Kaji (Prime Minister) of King Dravya Shah of Gorkha Kingdom established in 1559 A.D.
-The Pandes were considered as Thar Ghar or aristrocratic family who assisted in the administration of Gorkha Kingdom.
+The Pandes were considered as Thar Ghar or aristrocratic family who assisted in the administration of the Gorkha Kingdom.
 Kaji Kalu Pande (1714-1757) belonged to this family and became a war hero after he died at Battle of Kirtipur.
 These Pandes were categorized with fellow Chhetri Bharadars such as Thapas, Basnyats and Kunwar family.